Patricia Kihoro: 2009–12

 In the 2012, she was cast as one of the leads in musical drama Groove Theory.
 She portrayed Biscuit, Zamm's (portrayed by Kevin Maina) love interest, in a story that revolved around the lives of five students at the fictional Victoria University.

 2013–14

 In 2013 she appeared in reality show The Fattening Room, that led her fellow cast members and she to explore the customs and traditions of Efik people in south-east Nigeria.

 In 2014, she was cast as Nana, a 28-year-old editor in the series, Rush.
 She played alongside Janet Mbugua, Wendy Kimani, Wendy Sankale and Maryanne Nundo.

 2015–present

 In 2015, Kihoro was cast as Maqbul Mohammed's daughter in series, Makutano Junction.
 In 2018 Kihoro played the role of Josephine, the new young bride of one of the main characters' father, in the critically acclaimed and controversial film Rafiki.
 She is also a radio host.

+In 2021, Patricia cameoed in Showmax's Crime and Justice TV series in which she played the role of Tina, in the episode, "Battered".
+The main theme illustrated through her character is that of a victim of domestic violence.

+Patricia Kihoro appeared in a new Showmax adult series, 4Play, that premiered in mid November 2024 as a supporting cast.